scholarslab/demos/_texts/text-mining.md

 ## **3 Tutorials using Voyant Tools**

 Through different ways to explore the materials, this intervention seeks to provide tutorials for demonstrating the ways to mine the whole collection of *The New Hampshire* and the public domain legal documents corpus by using [Voyant Tools](https://voyant-tools.org/).
+Voyant Tools is a web-based reading and analysis environment for digital texts.
+You can paste or link to text and text corpora, and analyse and visualize the text in various ways.
+The following documentation give you an overview of the sorts of analysis and visualization you can do [Voyant Tools Guide Page](http://voyant-tools.org/docs/#!/guide/tools).
 These tutorials assume no prior knowledge or experience, but aim to empower the public to participate in the public domain and build projects for their own interests.

 <br/>